dagargo/overwitch/docs/configuration.md

 fi
 ```

-With `rtirq-init` package installed I simply let the script reconfigure the priorities of IRQ handling threads and then I run JACK, Overwitch and the desired applications.
+With `rtirq-init` package installed, I simply let the script reconfigure the priorities of IRQ handling threads and then I run JACK, Overwitch and the desired applications.
 Notice that real time priorities are set by default so there is **no need** to set explicitely these.

 ```
 $ sudo /etc/init.d/rtirq start